CharLamp10/MSwD-PS_Toolbox/README.md

 Notably, the four modules can also be executed independently.
 For example, if the "Parcellate data" module has already been run in a previous session, the user can ommit it from the module list and manually select the resulting input files when configuring the "Run MSWD" module, instead of using the "Dependency" option.
 Similarly, the "TVPS Analysis" and "Reconstruction" modules can be run independently, allowing for flexible reuse of intermediate results.

+# Reproducibility
+For an initial reproducibility assessment and to familiarize with the toolbox, users can download example data from https://doi.org/10.6084/m9.figshare.29487764
+Specifically example1_files.zip can be used for the standalone version, while example2_files.zip can be used for the SPM-compatible version.
+The AAL3 atlas can be downloaded from our repository.
+For the standalone version, use the following arguments to get the same results as in example1_results.zip
+\begin{itemize}
+  \item Output prefix: ex1
+  \item $Corr_{th}$: 0.02
+  \item $StD{th}$: 0.05
+  \item Save the decomposed fMRI signals: Yes
+  \item Run TVPS, REC or both: both
+  \item Save TVPS outputs: Yes
+  \item Estimate brain states across all samples using the TVPS data: Yes
+  \item Specify the number of states (for K-means) or use the silhouette score for automatic estimation: Specify
+  \item Enter number of states: 2
+  \item Enter a value for the reconstruction parameter lambda: 0.5
+\end{itemize}